 The aim of the T. Bailey Growth Fund is to provide capital growth over the medium to long term and to outperform the IA Global Growth sector average over rolling three-year periods.
-In the process of achieving this the T. Bailey Growth Fund also seeks to provide a return of inflation (as measured by the UK Consumer Price Index (CPI)) plus 5% per annum over the course of a market cycle.
+The IA Global Sector has been chosen as a target benchmark as it represents the performance of a broad peer group of global equity funds available to UK investors.

 The fund is run as an Authorised Unit Trust, which allows us to make changes without incurring capital gains tax.
 The fund has institutional units (available to all investors).

 The fund is also eligible for ISA investments/transfers.
 Units are also available as part of a regular savers scheme, from as little as £50 per calendar month.
 The minimum initial investment is £1,000.

 To see the Key Investor Information, please refer to our Fund Documents.

 To view a video about the T. Bailey Growth Investments Fund please click here.

 |Fund ID||Fund Name||Pricing Date||Single Price (p)||XD||Net yield (%)|

 |GB00B02TSH75||T. Bailey Growth Fund Z Accumulation||27-Mar-20||142.36||0.0|